-If you are having chemotherapy, tamoxifen, or herceptin, it is very important that you don't become pregnant.
+If you are having any type of chemotherapy, hormone therapy or biological therapy, it is very important that you don't become pregnant.
 Even if your treatment is likely to make you infertile, it may not do so straight away.
 The treatment could damage a developing baby so it is important for you to use reliable contraception.

 After your treatment is over you could become pregnant if your treatment hasn't affected your fertility.
+Some women are able to conceive once their treatment has ended.
 But most doctors usually advise waiting for a while.
 There is more about pregnancy after breast cancer treatment below.

 Women who have had breast cancer are usually advised not to take the pill because the cancer may be affected by female hormones.
-There is more about the effects of these hormones in the hormone therapy pages of our treating breast cancer section.
+There is more about the effects of these hormones in our hormone therapy for breast cancer pages.

 As far as breast cancer goes, your choices of contraception are